keeps/roda/documentation/Developers_Guide.md

 To create new plugins and use them to RODA it is necessary to:

-1. Create a new Maven project that depends on roda-core and declare the plugin class qualified name in _pom.xml_ like, for example: [pom.xml](https://github.com/keeps/roda/blob/master/roda-core/roda-plugins/characterization/roda-plugin-characterization-droid/pom.xml)
+1. Create a new Maven project that depends on roda-core and declare the plugin class qualified name in _pom.xml_
-1. The plugin class must extend **AbstractPlugin** class and implement the necessary methods like, for example: [Droid plugin](https://github.com/keeps/roda/blob/master/roda-core/roda-plugins/characterization/roda-plugin-characterization-droid/src/main/java/org/roda/core/plugins/plugins/characterization/DroidPlugin.java)
+2. The plugin class must extend **AbstractPlugin** class and implement the necessary methods
-1. After creating the plugin, it is necessary to generate a jar file
+3. After creating the plugin, it is necessary to generate a jar file
-1. That jar file should then be included under RODA base installation folder specifically in **config/plugins/PLUGIN_NAME/**
+4. That jar file should then be included under RODA base installation folder specifically in **config/plugins/PLUGIN_NAME/**

 ## REST API